The Graph of Our Mind: Introduction

-\item[(ii)] We have compared the diversity of the edges in distinct cerebral areas in 392 individual brains in \cite{Kerepesi2015c};
+\item[(ii)] We have compared the diversity of the edges in distinct cerebral areas in 392 individual brains in \citep{Kerepesi2015c};

-\item[(iii)] Based on a feature of the Budapest Reference Connectome Server, we have found a probable connection between the consensus connectomes and the axon--development of the human brain \cite{Kerepesi2015}.
+\item[(iii)] Based on a feature of the Budapest Reference Connectome Server, we have found a probable connection between the consensus connectomes and the axon--development of the human brain \citep{Kerepesi2015b,Kerepesi2016,Szalkai2016d,Szalkai2016e}.

+\item[(iv)] We have described the most frequent small subgraphs of the human braingaph in \cite{Fellner2017}.
+In \cite{Fellner2019} we have listed the most frequent complete subgraphs of the human connectome.
+In \cite{Fellner2018,Fellner2019a} we have introduced the method of the Frequent Network Neighborhood Mapping, and applied it for the neighbors of the hippocampus, one of the most important small funcional entity of the brain.

-\item[(iv)] We have compared women's and men's connectomes in 96 subjects, and found that the braingraphs of females have numerous, statistically significant advantages in graph theoretical properties that are characteristic of the better connections \cite{Szalkai2015}.
+\item[(v)] We have compared women's and men's connectomes in 96 subjects in \citep{Szalkai2015}, and found that the braingraphs of females have numerous, statistically significant advantages in graph theoretical properties that are characteristic of the better connections.
+We have found 13 parameters, in which the difference remained significant after the very strict Holm-Bonferroni statistical correction \citep{Holm1979}.

 \end{itemize}